ionparticle/dotfiles/README.md

 ./bootstrap.sh
 ```

-Auto-update doesn't include Vundle managed vim plugins or dotsync.
+Auto-update doesn't include Vundle managed vim plugins.
 Not sure how to handle those yet.

-Using [dotsync](https://github.com/dotphiles/dotsync) for dotfile syncing.
-Not using the remote syncing part, I'm just using cron jobs to have each machine update themselves.
+Auto-update not working right now.

+t-mux config not being used right now.